dannyedel/personal-firewall/README.md

 A ruleset is a directory containing text files.
 The first line of each rule file is the verdict, subsequent lines are the specification of the rule.
+Files whose name starts with a dot get ignored, this can be useful if you want to keep your rules in version control.
+Files are applied in alphabetical order.

 Example file: